A $100,000 art prize supporting contemporary Australian artists under 40.

 Entrants must be under the age of 40 years at submission deadline.
 Proof of age may be required.

 Entrants must be Australian citizens or permanent residents, living in Australia as their main place of residence.

-For the 2021 Ramsay Art Prize, the entered work must be new work, that is, the work must have been completed after 14 December 2019.
+For the Ramsay Art Prize 2023, the entered work must be new or recent work, that is, the work must have been completed after 14 December 2021.

 The following information will be required for your Ramsay Art Prize entry.
 Please note that it is not possible to save a partially completed entry and return to it at a later date.
 If you exit part way through the entry process any information you have entered will be lost.

 - Your Details

 - Details of Gallery representation (if relevant)

 - If the work has been exhibited before, exhibition venues, dates, title